Elliot Page Is Out: Here's How Hollywood Should Cast Him

 His biggest star turn came of course with Juno.
 The New York Times called him "poised, frightfully talented."
 Celebrity followed, and he went on to star in both punky flicks like Whip It and blockbusters like Inception.

-Now, with a newly-public gender identity, the landscape for Page has changed a bit.
-Actresses in their 30s notoriously have fewer roles to choose from, but you can no longer categorize Page as an actress.
+Now, with a newly public gender identity, the landscape for Page has changed a bit.
+Actresses in their 30s notoriously have fewer roles to choose from.
 Men, on the other hand, have the luxury of getting more parts the older they get.
 Those statistics aside, trans actors are excluded from Hollywood roles across the board.

 Related | This Generation of Comedy Is Queer